As a travel writer, I hear a lot of reasons not to get off the beaten track these days. “Oh, I won’t go to Campania because of the garbage thing.”

 We’ve paid 80 Euro for the night.
 Dinner was 25 each with all the wine we could drink.

 You can’t get luxury bargains like this in Rome or Florence.
 Check out the Hotel Villa Cosilinvm – Padula if you want to experience the bliss of getting off the beaten track.
-And goodness gracious, go when there are clouds and lower prices around, ya hear?
+And goodness gracious, go when there are clouds and lower prices around, the shoulder or even the low season, ya hear?

 (Need to see and learn more about this amazing place? see the Padula Map on Mapping Europe.)